 By now, you might be wondering why Chris and Dave have put so much effort into funding a cancer survivorship center.
 You might also wonder what the real story is behind Not Dead Yet, which is what their bike ride is still called.
 Most people love the name, but a few are offended.

 The two men are radiologists who work together at Mercy Hospital, and they are both cancer survivors … at least so far, they are likely to add.
 Dave was diagnosed with bladder cancer in 2002.
 He had surgery and immunotherapy, and also had to deal with four recurrences.
-He’s been cancer-free for about eight years, but takes nothing for granted.
+He’s been cancer-free for about nine years, but takes nothing for granted.
 “It’s sort of always hanging over your head, you’re never free of it,” he says.
 “Every year I go back for a check-up and every year the anxiety probably starts a month, month and a half ahead of time.”

 Two years after Dave’s diagnosis, Chris was at a charity golf tournament when his leg went to sleep and began to hurt like the dickens.
-He figured the MRI would show a herniated disc, but instead, it showed a tumor wrapped all around his spine.
+He figured an MRI would show a herniated disc, but instead, it showed a tumor wrapped all around his spine.
 “It was horrible, it was horrible.
 I had a chordoma.
 Chordoma is a bad cancer.
 I needed a lot of surgery, a lot of radiation, and a lot of time to kind of put things together.
 I just wanted to be able to carry my 18-month old son up the stairs to bed one more time, and I’ve been able to do it every night going on eight years.
 I have a lot to be grateful for and I think about that every day, and I try to help so that the next person with cancer doesn’t have such a completely blank slate to look at.”

 When they decided to do the bike ride and lobster bake, Chris was not in good shape.
 “I was pretty close to dead at that time, but I wasn’t totally dead,” he explains with a wry smile.
 “I didn’t have much function in my right leg, I couldn’t feel most of my pelvis, and things were a little sketchy, but I decided to try riding my bike.
 I rode about 12 miles and thought as least I can do that, let’s do it!
 As for the name we chose— Not Dead Yet — it’s easy to remember and it evokes what we’re trying to accomplish.
 It’s 100 percent about cancer survivorship issues and trying to help people through a difficult time.”